 Just like most video games out there, Diablo 3 is also filled with bugs and glitches.
 Although its developers have tried their best to fix as many as possible, players still encounter new issues every day.
 These bugs cause different errors to appear, including Diablo 3 error codes 1016 and 3006.
-These error codes are linked to network issues, and there are a handful of fixes that you can try.
+These error codes are linked to network issues and caused by Firewall or antivirus software, Network configuration issues, and Blizzard account issues, but luckily there are a handful of fixes that you can try.

 A lot of you might not know this, but Diablo 3 often faces compatibility issues with IPv6.
+By disabling IPv6, you force your computer to use IPv4 exclusively, which is the protocol that Diablo 3 was primarily designed for.
+This can sometimes resolve connection issues that arise due to incompatibilities or conflicts between IPv6 and Diablo 3’s networking implementation.
 Therefore, you need to disable it, as it can sometimes fix the issue.

 - Now, click on ‘Network and Internet’ settings.